-Prepare a surface to which antigen in sample is bound.

-Apply enzyme-linked antibodies that bind specifically to the antigen.

-Wash the plate, so that the antibody-enzyme conjugates in excess (unbound) are removed.

-Apply a chemical which is converted by the enzyme into a color or fluorescent or electrochemical signal.
+- 1. Prepare a surface to which antigen in sample is bound. - 2.
+Block any non-specific binding sites on the surface. - 3.
+Apply enzyme-linked antibodies that bind specifically to the antigen. - 4.
+Wash the plate, so that the antibody-enzyme conjugates in excess (unbound) are removed. - 5.
+Apply a chemical which is converted by the enzyme into a color or fluorescent or electrochemical signal. - 6.
 Measure the absorbance or fluorescence or electrochemical signal (e.g., current) of the plate wells to determine the presence and quantity of antigen.